nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 1. Build Automation

-See [UsingGradle.md](UsingGradle.md) to learn how to use Gradle for build automation.
+You can learn how to use Gradle for build automation from [UsingGradle.md](UsingGradle.md).

 ### 2. Continuous Integration

 We use [Travis CI](https://travis-ci.org/) and [AppVeyor](https://www.appveyor.com/) to perform _Continuous Integration_ on our projects.
-See [UsingTravis.md](UsingTravis.md) and [UsingAppVeyor.md](UsingAppVeyor.md) for more details.
+You can read [UsingTravis.md](UsingTravis.md) and [UsingAppVeyor.md](UsingAppVeyor.md) for more details.

 ### 3. Publishing Documentation

-See [UsingGithubPages.md](UsingGithubPages.md) to learn how to use GitHub Pages to publish documentation to the project site.
+You can learn how to use GitHub Pages to publish documentation to the project site from [UsingGithubPages.md](UsingGithubPages.md).

 ### 4. Making a Release